Izak-cmd/SimpleDiscordBotCreator/README.md

 ### Installing

 Simply run the CreateDiscordBot.sh script using ```sudo bash CreateDiscordBot.sh```

+You must first install the required modules, to do this, choose option 3.

 The Script will ask your for your Bot's name, this will be the folder name that is created.
 The Script will also ask you for a Bot Token and Client ID.